mydevground/mydevground/README.md

 **`Tech+Data+Cloud Evangelist | Data Specialist | Speaker, Writer, Trainer & Leader.`**

 All projects are built from the ground up, inlcluding planning, designing, all the way to solving real-life problems.
-Following new technological trends and embracing digital transformation is essential for businesses to remain competitive and stay ahead of the curve.
-By keeping up with customer expectations and undergoing digital transformation in this way, businesses can better position themselves for success in today’s digital world.
+Following new technology trends and embracing digital transformation is essential for organizations to remain competitive and stay ahead of the curve.
+By undergoing digital transformation, companies can better position themselves for success in today’s digital world.
 Data is in the middle of everything.
 I love sharing knowledge, helping others grow while learning too.
 I enjoy supporting open source and general tech communities.
 I engage with amazing and talented individuals online and offline.
 Feel free to connect.
 You can also invite me to speak at your tech events.